michaelcezar/simpleCNAB/README.md

 # simpleCNAB
-Repository to facilitate handling of CNAB files in PHP
+Developed to facilitate handling of CNAB files in PHP